xcart/xc5-manual/en/modules/wordpress_integration/adding_the_category_menu_and_product_search_widgets_to_your_wordpress_blog.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-11-11 13:56 +0400'
 identifier: ref_wuyfRXZI
-updated_at: 2015-09-27 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Adding the Category menu and Product search widgets to your WordPress blog'
+title: Adding the Category menu and Product search widgets to your WordPress blog
 categories:
   - User manual
+published: true
+order: 100
 ---